MaxJv1/IndividualProject2DataAnalysis/README.md

 Internet access has increased faster than the implementation of technologies that can cover or face a new demand for internet services.
 If we talk about fiber optic speed, internet can reach speeds of between 250 and 1000 Mbps, both upload and download.
 This makes fiber optic 5 faster than a best cable connection.

-### III.4 Which connectivity tecnologies are available in Argentina.
+### III.4 Which connectivity technologies are available in Argentina.

-#### Dashboard C: Revenues trend and revenues by technology
+#### Dashboard C: Access to connectivity technologies

   ![image](https://github.com/MaxJv1/IndividualProject2DataAnalysis/assets/138952349/edee1835-8a15-4fac-bc96-4765b95e7137)

-Internet user connect to internet using technologies like:
+Internet users connect to internet using technologies like:

    1. 4G.
    2. Wireless.